heikoschmidt1187/CarND-Path-Planning-Project/README.md

 ### Max Acceleration and Jerk are not Exceeded.

-The implementation uses Jerk Minimizing Trajectories (JMTs) to avoid exzessive jerk.
-The maximum acceleration/deceleration is limited due to the time for a lane change (2s) and the maximum speed change in s direction (1m/s^2) in normal driving and 2m/s^2 when fast reaction is needed (fast slowdown).
+The implementation uses Jerk Minimizing Trajectories (JMTs) to avoid excessive jerk.
+The maximum acceleration/deceleration is limited due to the time for a lane change (2s) and the maximum speed change in s direction (1m/s^2) in normal driving and 2m/s^2 when fast reaction is needed (fast slow down).

 ### Car does not have collisions.